shubhtrino/EmployeeManagerAppBackend/README.md

 # EmployeeManagerAppBackend
-Frontend code for employee manager app using angular.
+Backend code for employee manager app using Spring boot.